 - Attracts and retains talent.
 Talented, motivated and effective directors, executives and employees are essential to executing our business strategies.
 We believe equity-based compensation is an important component of total compensation at our Company because such compensation enables us to effectively recruit executives and other employees while encouraging them to act and think like owners of our Company.
 Equity-based compensation is especially important for smaller public companies, such as us, when our equity-based compensation arrangements can assist us in competing for talent against other companies that may offer better and more lucrative compensation packages.
-If the 2015 plan is approved, we believe we will be able to offer competitive compensation packages to both retain our best performers and attract new talent. - Supports our pay-for-performance philosophy.
+If the amendment to the 2015 plan is approved, we believe we will maintain our ability to offer competitive compensation packages to both retain our best performers and attract new talent. - Supports our pay-for-performance philosophy.
 We believe that equity-based compensation, by its very nature, is performance-based compensation.
 To align the interests of our executive officers with the interests of our stockholders, we intend that a material part of the total compensation to be paid to our executive officers will be performance-based.
 We intend to use incentive compensation to help reinforce desired financial and other business results to our executives and to motivate them to make decisions to produce those results.
-Therefore, approval of the 2015 plan is important to support our pay-for-performance philosophy. - Avoids disruption in our compensation programs and possible loss of future compensation tax deductions.
-The approval of the 2015 plan by our stockholders is important because it will allow us to continue to make incentive awards, including performance-based awards that will qualify as performance-based compensation under Section 162(m) of the Code.
-If our stockholders do not approve the 2015 plan, then effective with the termination of our 2005 Stock Incentive Plan on May 3, 2015, we will be unable to issue any incentive awards, including awards that are performance-based compensation.
-To the extent we are unable to award and pay performance-based compensation, our incentive compensation payments when made will be subject to the compensation deduction limit of Section 162(m) and we may lose a portion of our income tax deduction on such future payments of incentive compensation. - Protects stockholder interests and embraces sound equity-based compensation practices.
-As described in more detail below under the heading "-Summary of Sound Governance Features of the 2015 Plan," the 2015 plan includes a number of features that are consistent with the interests of our stockholders and sound corporate governance practices.
+Therefore, approval of the amendment to the 2015 plan is important to support our pay-for-performance philosophy. - Avoids disruption in our compensation programs.
+The approval of the amendment to the 2015 plan by our stockholders is important because it will allow us to continue to make incentive awards.
+If our stockholders do not approve the amendment to the 2015 plan, we will be unable to issue any incentive awards upon the use of the remaining authorized shares. - Protects stockholder interests and embraces sound equity-based compensation practices.
+As described in more detail below under the heading "-Summary of Sound Governance Features of the 2015 Plan," the 2015 plan will continue to include a number of features that are consistent with the interests of our stockholders and sound corporate governance practices.